Remote Campus Information

 In the remote environment, the health services fee provides access to virtual health and mental health services.
 Students have access to telehealth services as well as through local mental health counselors.

 College nurses are available by appointment for phone or email advice and referrals to community resources as needed.
-College nurses will offer remote health and wellness educational offerings throughout the semester along with a virtual health fair in the fall semester.
+College nurses will offer remote health and wellness educational offerings throughout the semester along with virtual health fairs.

 Activities, Athletics, and Events FAQ